Hanna07111/stock-prediction-project/README.md

 ## 📊 Key Features
 - **Sentimental analysis**: Using BERT for deriving sentiment score from headline data
+- **Industry Classification**: Using BERT classification for industry labelling
 - **Stock price prediction**: Using LSTM to predict stock price with sentiment score and industry labelling of news headline data
 - **Results/Findings**: We found it is better to use sentiment score and industry labelling together to predict stock price than using only sentiment score.
 The accuray was about 74.7%